nextgis/docs_ngweb/source/webmaps_admin.rst

 “Enabled” checkbox sets default visibility of a basemap.

-"Opacity" field sets basemap transparency on a map in a range between 0 (transparent) and 1 (opaque) with decimals separated by a full stop (ex.
+"Opacity" field sets basemap transparency on a map in a range between 0 (transparent) and 1 (opaque) with decimals comma separated (ex.
 0.2).

 Web Map with no basemap
 ~~~~~~~~~~~~~~~~~~~~~~~